Finding a Manufacturer

 When dealing with manufacturers, here is a list of things to consider:

 Duh.
 But also look how the price changes at different order quantities.
-Also see if they'll do an itemized quote so you can see the individual costs.
+Also see if they'll do an itemized quote so you can see the individual costs per component.

 There are two parts: timeliness and clarity.